Decoding the Mystery: 9x² + 23x + 10 = 0 and the World of Quadratic Equations

 Method 3: Completing the Square

 Completing the square is another algebraic technique for solving quadratic equations.
-It involves manipulating the equation to create a perfect square trinomial, which can then be easily factored.
+Even so, it involves manipulating the equation to create a perfect square trinomial, which can then be easily factored.
 While the quadratic formula is often quicker, completing the square provides valuable insights into the structure of quadratic equations.

 Let's illustrate this with our example: 9x² + 23x + 10 = 0.